-When it comes to obtaining a home loan for the purchase of a home or refinancing of a home you own, your credit score is a vital piece of the qualifying puzzle.
-Sure, a 580 score is eligible for some financing programs, but generally, the higher your credit score the more options you will have and the better your loan terms will be.
+When it comes to home financing, your credit score is a vital piece of the qualifying puzzle.
+Generally, the higher your credit score, the more options you will have and the better your loan terms will be.
 Credit scoring happens to be one of the more misunderstood aspects of mortgage qualification.
-Read on to learn more about credit scoring in the context of mortgage qualification.
+Read on to learn more about mortgage credit scoring.

 How Lenders Use Your Credit Score